learnk8s/learnk8s.io/_blog/running-k8s-cluster-on-pi-a-step-by-step-guide/README.md

 __ For each MicroSD Card:__

-- [x] Open Etcher, select the Raspian image, double check the correct drive and click Flash.
+- [x] Open Etcher, select the Raspbian image, double check the correct drive and click Flash.
 - [x] Once ready, enable `headless start` by placing a file named `ssh` without any extension into the boot partition of the SD card.
 Simply use a terminal, navigate to your drive such as `cd /f` and `touch ssh`.
 > In Windows, I found that the best way to do this is to create a file named `ssh` anywhere on the PC and then copy and paste it from the GUI because of write access issues.
 You can probably also use `Command Prompt` as an Administrator.